 Complete Notice of authority for a specific account form (PDF 79KB) if your organisation nominates different signatories or operations to a "specific" account as distinct from your other existing accounts.

 Notice of authority for addition and or deletion to persons authorised

 Complete Notice of authority for addition persons authorised form (PDF 66KB) if your organisation needs to add or delete new account signatories to its existing accounts.

 What identification is required?

-Individuals transacting on an account may also be required to be Westpac identified.
-Should this be the case, please have them present their identification documentation at their local Westpac Branch.
+Individuals transacting on an account will be required to be Westpac Identified.
+Please have them present their identification documentation at their local Westpac Branch.
 Once they have been identified, please contact your Client Enquiry Manager and provide them with the new Customer Number.

 A certified copy means an identification document that has been certified as a true and correct copy of an original document by an approved certifier (refer below for approved certifiers).